My Plantiful Cooking

 A plate of sambal goreng served with a fork with 2 glasses of water and a bowl of biryani beside.

-• A healthier version that uses pan-fried instead of deep-fried tofu and tempeh
+• Lighter version with tofu and tempeh pan-fried instead of deep-fried

 🌶️What you will need